aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

 By default LORIS provides 2 different identifiers for each participant or subject:

 - **CandID** also known as the **DCCID** : is a unique randomized 6-digit numeric ID (e.g. '436792').
 It is completely anonymous, and is assigned automatically by Loris upon participant registration.
-- **PSCID** (Project Study Centre ID) is configurable, can be manually entered when registering a participant, and may contain the site abbreviation, followed by sequential or randomized digits (e.g. 'MTL0006')
+- **PSCID** (Project Study Centre ID) is configurable, can be manually entered when registering a participant, and may contain the site abbreviation, followed by sequential or randomized characters (e.g. 'MTL0006')

 The format and the generation of the **PSCID** must be configured by an admin at the setup stage.